NetApp/netapp-astra-toolkits/examples/gitlab/README.md

 * `GITALY_AUTH`: optionally modify the random password to your desired value
 * `GITLAB_SHELL`: optionally modify the random password to your desired value
 * `EMAIL`: must modify this to your email (used via Certmanager to generate SSL certificates)
-* `GCP_NETWORK_NAME`: must modify this to the existing GCP network that your GKE cluster is deployed in (will also be used to deploy GitLab related services)
+* `GCP_NETWORK_NAME`: must modify this to the existing GCP network that your GKE cluster is deployed in (the same network will also be used to deploy GitLab related services)
 * `GCP_PROJECT`: should not need to modify, as it uses the current project per your `gcloud` setting
 * `GCP_REGION`: must modify this to the existing GCP region that your GKE cluster is deployed in (will also be used to deploy GitLab related services)
 * `GCP_ZONE`: must modify to any zone within `GCP_REGION`, used to deploy GitLab related services